 Purchasing a car in high school can be an amazing experience.
 This is probably your first big purchase.
 Saving up enough money to buy a car as a high school student takes work and is something to be proud of.

-If you enjoyed reading about how to buy a car as a high school student in 2021, check out our other informative articles below!
+If you enjoyed reading about how to buy a car as a high school student, check out our other informative articles below!